-Affirmative psychotherapists have experience, training, and expertise in working with sexual, gender, and relationship expansive communities rather than simply an interest or desire to work with these communities.
-Affirmative psychotherapists understand the implications of intersectionality for LGBTQIA+, consensual non-monogamous, and/or kinky people who are also people of color, disabled, neurodiverse, sex workers, or identify with another intersectionality.
-Affirmative psychotherapists are skilled at addressing the mental health concerns of LGBTQIA+, consensual non-monogamous, and/or kinky clients/patients.
+Affirmative psychotherapists have experience, training, and expertise in working with sexuality-, gender-, and relationship-expansive communities rather than simply having an interest in doing so.
+Affirmative psychotherapists understand the implications of intersectionality for LGBTQIA+, consensually non-monogamous, and/or kink clients who are also people of color, disabled, neurodiverse, or sex workers, or who hold other marginalized identities.
+Affirmative psychotherapists are skilled at addressing the mental health concerns of LGBTQIA+, consensually non-monogamous, and/or kink clients.

-Finding quality training as a psychotherapist can be difficult and even more so when it is education about sexuality and gender!
+Finding quality CE courses as a psychotherapist can be difficult.
+Locating accurate and engaging continuing education about sexuality and gender can be even harder!

-Many courses focus on content, rather than the therapeutic process.
-By concentrating on vocabulary and statistics about these communities, these courses often don’t help psychotherapists understand the experiences of their clients and fail to offer effective interventions.
+Many continuing education courses focus on content rather than the therapeutic process.
+By concentrating on vocabulary and statistics about marginalized communities, CE courses may fail to help psychotherapists understand the experiences of their clients, or to offer effective interventions.